Spatially resolved broad line region in a quasar at z=4: Dynamical black hole mass and prominent outflow: Description of the BLR model

-where $R_\mathrm{min}$ is the minimum radius for cloud distribution, $f_V$ is a scaling factor (expected to be in the range one to a few) for the escape velocity at $R_\mathrm{min}$, and $\alpha_V$ is a negative index in the range $-1 \le \alpha_V \le 0$ allowing $V_\mathrm{out}$ to decrease with increasing radius.
+where $R_\mathrm{min}$ is the minimum radius for the cloud distribution, $f_V$ is a scaling factor (in the range one to a few) for the escape velocity at $R_\mathrm{min}$, and $\alpha_V$ is an index in the range $-1 \le \alpha_V \le 0$ allowing $V_\mathrm{out}$ to decrease with increasing radius.
 We argue that such a radial decrease should be expected because reverberation mapping of the \civ\ line, which has much a higher excitation potential than \hi, tends to yield a smaller radial scale than \hb\ \citep{lir18,she24}; and the line is often blue-shifted with respect to the \hi\ lines \citep{coa17,tem23}, as also illustrated for J0529 in Fig.~\ref{fig:linecomp}.
 Thus it is reasonable to conclude that the outflow velocity is higher at smaller radii.

 Finally, and again to keep the number of free parameters as low as possible, the vertical angular distribution of clouds in each of the outflowing and rotating regions is fixed to be uniform (rather than, as done in the original model, using $\gamma$ to control whether the clouds are concentrated more towards the top edge of the distribution).
 However, because there is a new parameter $f_\mathrm{out}$ defining the fraction of clouds in the outflow, it is possible for the cloud density to differ between the outflowing versus rotating regions.